mohammeddadell/GeoInfo/README.md

 # GeoInfo

- 1- Create a '.env' file on the roor and add the following line: [API_URL= "https://restcountries.com/v3.1/region/"]
+ 1- Create a '.env' file on the root and add the following line: [API_URL= "https://restcountries.com/v3.1/region/"]

  2- install nodemon globally